-The Rainsense system can be activated by moving the wiper lever to INT.
-Set the wiper control band to one of the five sensitivity settings within the delay area.
-The bottom INT ADJ position is the lowest sensitivity setting.
-This allows more water to collect on the windshield between wipes.
-You can increase the sensitivity of the system and the frequency of wipes by turning the INT ADJ band up towards the wider lines.
-A single wipe will occur each time you turn the wiper control band to a higher sensitivity setting.
+The RainsenseTM system is activated by moving the wiper lever up to the INT position and turning the INT ADJ band to one of the five sensitivity levels within the delay area.
+The bottom INT ADJ position is the lowest sensitivity setting, level one.
+This allows more rain or snow to collect on the windshield between wipes.
+You can increase the sensitivity of the system and the frequency of wipes by turning the INT ADJ band away from you to the higher sensitivity levels.
+The top position is the highest sensitivity setting, level five.
+A single wipe will occur each time you turn the INT ADJ band to a higher sensitivity level to indicate that the sensitivity level has been increased.